 Availability

-Pearl gouramis are readily available in most good fish stores and online.
-Since these fish are easy to breed in captivity, they are plentiful in the trade, typically retailing at just a few dollars per fish.
+Pearl gouramis are readily available in most good pet stores and online, retailing for a few dollars per fish.

-Did you successfully breed Pearl gouramis in your home aquarium?
+What tank mates work with your Pearl gouramis?
 Tell us in the comments box below.